ndsev/mapget/docs/mapget-model.md

 When a tile is parsed from the binary stream, the reader calls a `LayerInfoResolveFun` to obtain the matching `LayerInfo` and uses it to validate feature IDs and field layouts.
 When a client queries `/sources`, it receives the same structures in JSON form, enabling dynamic discovery of map contents.

+### Add‑on datasources

+Add‑on datasources are registered with `isAddOn` and must share the same `mapId` (and layer IDs) as the base datasource they extend.
+The service registers them without their own worker threads and evaluates them only while serving feature tiles from the base datasource:

+- Clients request tiles for the base datasource map ID.
+When a base feature tile is loaded, the service also fetches the matching tile (same map, layer, and tile ID) from every add‑on datasource.
+- The base tile is re-encoded into a combined string pool so that strings introduced by the add‑on tile can be referenced.
+- Features from the add‑on tile are cloned into the base tile: attributes, attribute layers, geometries, and relations are merged into matching base features; if no match exists, a new feature is created in the base tile.
+- If an add‑on feature uses secondary IDs, the service issues a `locate` call against the base datasource to resolve them to primary IDs before merging.
+- Only feature layers participate in this overlay path; add‑ons cannot introduce standalone maps or layers that are not already present in the base datasource metadata.

+Clients see both base and add‑on entries in the `/sources` response (add‑ons are marked `isAddOn`), but the base datasource remains the entry point for tile requests.
+This mechanism is used by Python LiveSource overlays that attach Road and Lane attribute layers to an existing NDS.Live or NDS.Classic base map.

 ## Feature IDs

 Every feature in mapget is uniquely identified by a composite ID.
 Logically, it is made up of: